eikek/docspell/modules/microsite/docs/doc/scanmailbox.md

 A list of folders is required.
 Docspell will only look into these folders.
 You can specify multiple folders.
-The "Inbox" folder is a special folder, which will usually appear translated in you web-mail client.
+The "Inbox" folder is a special folder, which will usually appear translated in your web-mail client.
 You can specify "INBOX" case insensitive, it will then read mails in your inbox.
 Any other folder is usually case-sensitive (depends on the imap server, but usually they are case sensitive